douira/douira.github.io/README.md

 - My Master's thesis: **Implementation and Analysis of Geometric Algorithms for Translucency Sorting in Minecraft**
 - [Ongoing contibutions](https://github.com/CaffeineMC/sodium-fabric/pulls?q=is%3Apr+author%3Adouira) to the Sodium Minecraft optimization mod
-- The Resolution Editor is a document management and synchronized editing software for use at MUN conferences like [MUNOL](https://munol.org/).
+- A a document management and synchronized editing software for use at MUN conferences like [MUNOL](https://munol.org/).
 It is also used at RIMUN and MUNoH.
 - [glsl-transformer](https://github.com/IrisShaders/glsl-transformer): A GLSL program transformation Java library based on ANTLR 4, used in [Iris](https://github.com/IrisShaders/Iris/).

 ## Master's Thesis